Theodor-Lindberg/pyb-embedded/readme.md

 ```

 ### 2.2 Visual Studio Code With Unix Makefiles
 To build from Visual Studio Code the [CMake Tools-extension][cmake-tools] must be installed.
 If you don't have CMake in your *path* variable you can specify the `cmake.cmakePath` in the *settings.json* file.
-You can then select build variant and build from the blue menu bar at the bottom in Visual Studio Code.
+You can then select build variant and kit from the blue menu bar at the bottom in Visual Studio Code.

 ## 3 Flashing And Debugging
 Flashing and debugging can be done using many different tools but I will only explain two different tools.